-Food cooked easily and quickly, and came out delicious.
+Food cooked easily and quickly and came out delicious.
 Nothing leached, nothing burnt, nothing too difficult to clean.
 I absolutely recommend you try this cookware!
-It is ceramic though, so even thought it’s dishwasher safe, I recommend you hand clean to ensure you don’t chip it.
+It is ceramic though, so even though it’s dishwasher safe, I recommend you hand clean to ensure you don’t chip it.

 As for me, I LOVE it!!
 I picked a beautiful blue and it fits my new kitchen look just right.
 Interested in more options?
 You can purchase now from my affiliate links.